-On Windows 10, open Settings, Apps & features.
-On the right side, click Optional features.
+On Windows 10, open Settings, and click System.
+On the left side, click Optional features.
 Install “Media Feature Pack” and, optionally, “Windows Media Player”.

-On Windows 11, open Settings, Apps & features.
+On Windows 11, open Settings, and click System.
 On the right side, click Optional features.
 Click “Add an optional feature” and click on the View features button.

 Install Media Feature Pack via Command-line

 Open an admin Command Prompt and run the following commands:

 dism /online /add-capability /capabilityname:Media.WindowsMediaPlayer~~~~0.0.12.0 dism /online /add-capability /capabilityname:Media.MediaFeaturePack~~~~0.0.1.0 dism /online /enable-feature /featurename:MediaPlayback

 If you receive the following error for the 3rd command, please ignore it.

 Error: 0x800f080c Feature name MediaPlayback is unknown.
 A Windows feature name was not recognized.